 So there are a number of factors that come into play.
-There's no simple answer.
-It depends on the application.
-It depends on the state of the current production version.
+There's no simple answer, as it depends on the application and the state of the current production version.

-Then, how can you make the best judgement for your products in your company.
+How can you make the best judgment for your products in your company?
 I recommend that you start by getting a handle on your process and the underlying metrics.
-Let's start with this line of questioning:
+Let's start with this line of questioning.

 How many are going to break something else - that is, fix the problem but break another piece of functionality?
 How many of those failures will you detect before release?
 Not quite as high a percentage, I would imagine.
 Now let's continue this line of questioning.

 How many of the failures that slip through the verification net are going to result in problems of higher priority than any of the 100 that are being fixed?
 Well I suppose that depends on the priority of problems being fixed, to a large extent.
-So let's say, we can estimate that 2 new problems of high priority will likely come fall through the cracks - for our particular process and verification capabilities, based on previous metrics.
-If you're putting together initial builds of the product, many of the 100 problems are likely to be high priority already - so you're likely to come out way ahead.
+Let’s say that we can estimate that 2 new problems of high priority will likely come fall through the cracks for our particular process and verification capabilities, based on previous metrics.
+If you're putting together initial builds of the product, many of the 100 problems are likely to be high priority already.
+You're likely to come out way ahead.
 However, if you're near the end of a release cycle with a very stable product, pretty much ready for production with no outstanding high priority problems, the last thing you'll want to do is to risk adding high priority problems to the release.
 It's not always beneficial to fix 100 more problems.